agnoam/mini-node-ts/README.md

 And all of this with 100% typescript support

 ## Initialize
-So how to make this charm to work ???
+So how to make this charm work ???

 Just run `yarn` and this project good to go